-- Objects = Bank accounts
+• Objects = Bank accounts

-- Constrain
+Constrain

-- If money is moved betwen two accounts, their sum does not change = we add to an account the amount we withdraw from the other

-- 2. We record the amount of money cashed, the one that has been withdrawned and the accounts

-- 3. At the end of each day
+- If money is transferred betwen two accounts, their sum does not change = we add to an account the amount we withdraw from the other - 2.
+We record the amount of money cashed and the one that has been withdrawned from the accounts - 3.
+At the end of each day sum of the accounts = (cashed) - (withdrawals) +